-25.7 Unsettled lawsuits
+24.7 Unsettled lawsuits

 The Company has entered into several proceedings with its labor unions, tax authorities and other parties.
 These proceedings have arisen in the ordinary course of business and are common to the industry in which the Company operates.
-Such contingencies were assessed by the Company as less than probable but more than remote, and the estimated amount including uncertain tax position as of December 31, 2023 of these lawsuits is Ps.
-134,254, however, the Company believes that the ultimate resolution of such proceedings will not have a material effect on its consolidated financial position or result of operations.
+Such contingencies were assessed by the Company as less than probable but more than remote, and the estimated amount including uncertain tax position as of December 31, 2024 of these lawsuits is Ps.
+164,577, however, the Company believes that the ultimate resolution of such proceedings will not have a material effect on its consolidated financial position or result of operations.

-The Company has tax disputes, most of which are related to its Brazilian operations, with loss expectations assessed by management and supported by the analysis of legal counsel considered as possible.
-The main possible tax contingencies of Brazilian operations amount to approximately Ps.
-66,710.
+The Company has tax disputes, most of which are related to its Brazilian and Mexican operations, with loss expectations assessed by management and supported by the analysis of legal counsel considered as possible.
+The main possible tax contingencies of Brazilian and Mexican operations amount to approximately Ps.
+110,752.
 This refers to various tax disputes related primarily to: (i) Ps.
-10,166 of credits for ICMS ("VAT"); (ii) Ps.
-38,150 related to tax credits of "IPI" (Tax on Industrial Products by its Portuguese acronym) over raw materials acquired from Free Trade Zone Manaus; (iii) Claims of Ps.
-5,188 related to compensation of federal taxes not approved by the Tax authorities; (iv) Ps.
-9,949 relating to questions about the amortization of goodwill generated in acquisitions operations; (v) Ps.
-2,668 relating to liability over the operations of a third party, former distributor, in the period from 2001 to 2003; and (vi) Ps.
-589 related to the exclusion of ICMS ("VAT") from the PIS/COFINS taxable basis.
+10,454 of credits for ICMS ("VAT"); (ii) Ps.
+37,219 related to tax credits of "IPI" (Tax on Industrial Products by its Portuguese acronym) over raw materials acquired from Free Trade Zone Manaus; (iii) Claims of Ps.
+30,115 related to compensation of federal taxes not approved by the Tax authorities; (iv) Ps.
+12,263 relating to questions about the amortization of goodwill generated in acquisitions operations; (v) Ps.
+2,621 relating to liability over the operations of a third party, former distributor, in the period from 2001 to 2003; and (vi) Ps.
+706 related to the exclusion of ICMS ("VAT") from the PIS/COFINS taxable basis and (vii) Ps.
+17,374 regarding disputes on tax deductions of ongoing business.
 The Company is defending its position in these matters and final decision is pending in court.